Skip to main content

 1. Ingestion Pipeline

-• Fetch — downloads 10-K and 10-Q forms from SEC EDGAR for specified tickers and date ranges
+• Fetch — downloads 10-K and 10-Q forms from SEC EDGAR for specified tickers and date ranges via the EDGAR full-text search API.

-2. Hybrid Retrieval + Fusion
+2. Hybrid Retrieval and Reciprocal Rank Fusion

 RRF(doc) = Σ [ 1 / (k + rank_r(doc)) ] where k = 60